What's New For 2025

 401k Plan Limit

-The limit on employee contributions to a 401(k) plan is $22,500 for 2023.
-Individuals age 50 and over are eligible to make a catch-up contribution of $7,500 in 2023.
-For 2024, the contribution limit increased by $500 to $23,000.
+The limit on employee contributions to a 401(k) plan is $23,000 for 2024.
+Individuals age 50 and over are eligible to make a catch-up contribution of $7,500 in 2024.
+For 2025, the contribution limit increased by $500 to $23,500.

-The limit on contributions to a Traditional IRA is $6,500 ($7,500 for taxpayers 50 and older) for 2023.
-For 2024, the limit increased to $7,000 ($8,000 for taxpayers 50 and older).
+The limit on contributions to a Traditional IRA is $7,000 ($8,000 for taxpayers 50 and older) for 2024.
+For 2025, the limit will remain the same.

 Medical & Dental Expenses

-For 2023, taxpayers can deduct only the part of their medical and dental expenses that are more than 7.5% of their adjusted gross income (AGI).
+For 2024, taxpayers can deduct only the part of their medical and dental expenses that are more than 7.5% of their adjusted gross income (AGI).

 Amounts paid for PPE, such as masks, hand sanitizer, and wipes for the primary purpose of preventing the spread of coronavirus are considered qualified medical expenses.

 For business meal expenses incurred in 2021 and 2022, the CARES Act instituted a 100% tax deduction provided that the meals are provided by a restaurant.
-The deduction reverts back to 50% as of January 1, 2023.
+The deduction reverted back to 50% as of January 1, 2023.

 BUSINESS MEAL EXPENSES

-For a more comprehensive listing of Federal Tax Law and changes for 2023/2024, visit the IRS at www.irs.gov.
+For a more comprehensive listing of Federal Tax Law and changes for 2024/2025, visit the IRS at www.irs.gov.